Edward Sapir: Anthropological thought

 Sapir's anthropological thought has been described as isolated within the field of anthropology in his own days.
 Instead of searching for the ways in which culture influences human behavior, Sapir was interested in understanding how cultural patterns themselves were shaped by the composition of individual personalities that make up a society.
 This made Sapir cultivate an interest in individual psychology and his view of culture was more psychological than many of his contemporaries.
-It has been suggested that there is a close relation between Sapir's literary interests and his anthropological thought.
-His literary theory saw individual aesthetic sensibilities and creativity to interact with learned cultural traditions to produce unique and new poetic forms, echoing the way that he also saw individuals and cultural patterns to dialectically influence each other.
+It has been suggested that there is a close relationship between Sapir's literary interests and his anthropological thought.
+His literary theory saw individual aesthetic sensibilities and creativity interacting with learned cultural traditions to produce unique and new poetic forms, echoing the way that he also saw individuals and cultural patterns as dialectically influencing each other.

 Breadth of languages studied

 Sapir's special focus among American languages was in the Athabaskan languages, a family which especially fascinated him.
 In a private letter, he wrote: "Dene is probably the son-of-a-bitchiest language in America to actually know...most fascinating of all languages ever invented."
 Sapir also studied the languages and cultures of Wishram Chinook, Navajo, Nootka, Colorado River Numic, Takelma, and Yana.
 His research on Southern Paiute, in collaboration with consultant Tony Tillohash, led to a 1933 article which would become influential in the characterization of the phoneme.

 Although noted for his work on American linguistics, Sapir wrote prolifically in linguistics in general.
 His book Language provides everything from a grammar-typological classification of languages (with examples ranging from Chinese to Nootka) to speculation on the phenomenon of language drift, and the arbitrariness of associations between language, race, and culture.
 Sapir was also a pioneer in Yiddish studies (his first language) in the United States (cf. Notes on Judeo-German phonology, 1915).

 Sapir was active in the international auxiliary language movement.
 In his paper "The Function of an International Auxiliary Language", he argued for the benefits of a regular grammar and advocated a critical focus on the fundamentals of language, unbiased by the idiosyncrasies of national languages, in the choice of an international auxiliary language.

 He was the first Research Director of the International Auxiliary Language Association (IALA), which presented the Interlingua conference in 1951.
 He directed the Association from 1930 to 1931, and was a member of its Consultative Counsel for Linguistic Research from 1927 to 1938.
 Sapir consulted with Alice Vanderbilt Morris to develop the research program of IALA.